joshbegley/nyt-latest/previous.md

 `Finally, Liverpool supporters had the chance to celebrate their team winning a league title in person again - and they did it in style`\
 https://nytimes.com/athletic/6381383/2025/05/25/liverpool-title-celebrations-trophy-anfield/

-**Brad Marchand's mid-game DQ Blizzard, Matthew Tkachuk's revenge and more Hurricanes-Panthers notes**\
+**Brad Marchand's mid-game DQ Blizzard, Matthew Tkachuk's revenge, more Hurricanes-Panthers notes**\
 `Is Dairy Queen fueling the Panthers' playoff run?
 With the series 3-0, coach Paul Maurice addressed the big question Sunday.`\
 https://nytimes.com/athletic/6381333/2025/05/25/brad-marchand-matthew-tkachuk-panthers-hurricanes-nhl-playoffs/